dadan-io/vue-sdk-sample/README.md

-# Vue Dadan Extension Sample
+# Vue Dadan SDK Sample

-A lightweight Vue app that shows how to use [vue-dadan-extension](https://www.npmjs.com/package/vue-dadan-extension) package , which used for checking, validating, and manipulating [Google Dadan Extension](https://haal.link.sa/onboarding/download) with Vue.
+A lightweight Vue app that shows how to use [vue-dadan-sdk](https://www.npmjs.com/package/vue-dadan-sdk) package , which used for checking, validating, and manipulating [Google Dadan Extension](https://haal.link.sa/onboarding/download) with Vue.

 ## Install